On covering properties of end and ray spaces: On the Menger property

 \begin{proposition} Let $G$ be a graph.
-Then $\Omega(G)$ is $\sigma$-compact if, and only if, there exists a countable family $\{H_n:n\in\omega\}$ of induced subgraphs of $G$ such that: \begin{enumerate}[label=(\alph*)] \item For every $n\in\omega$ and finite $F\subseteq G$ the number of connected components of $H_n\setminus F$ which contain rays is finite. \item For every $n \in \omega$, two rays of $H_n$ are equivalent in $H_n$ if, and only if, they are equivalent in $G$ (i.e., the inclusion mapping $i:\Omega(H_n)\to \Omega(G)$ is well-defined and injective). \item Every ray of $G$ is equivalent to a ray of $H_n$ for some $n\in\omega$. \end{enumerate} \end{proposition}
+Then $\Omega(G)$ is $\sigma$-compact if, and only if, there exists a countable family $\{H_n:n\in\omega\}$ of induced subgraphs of $G$ such that: \begin{enumerate}[label=(\alph*)] \item For every $n\in\omega$ and finite $F\subseteq G$ the number of connected components of $H_n\setminus F$ which contain rays is finite. \item $H_n$ is end-faithful (i.e., the inclusion mapping $i:\Omega(H_n)\to \Omega(G)$ is well-defined and injective). \item Every ray of $G$ is equivalent to a ray of $H_n$ for some $n\in\omega$. \end{enumerate} \end{proposition}